Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 | Commands     | Create custom discord commands.                                             | yes      |                       | [README](./plugins/commands/README.md)     |
 | RestAPI      | Simple REST-API to query users and statistics (WIP).                        | yes      |                       |                                            |

-*) These plugins are loaded by the bot by default, but they are not necessarily needed to operate the bot.<br> &nbsp;&nbsp;&nbsp;&nbsp;If you want to remove them, overwrite "plugins" in your main.yaml.
+*) These plugins are loaded by the bot by default, but they are not mandatory to operate the bot.<br> &nbsp;&nbsp;&nbsp;&nbsp;If you want to change that, define a list of `plugins` in your main.yaml.

 #### How to install 3rd-Party Plugins
-Whenever someone else provides a plugin for DCSServerBot, they most likely do that as a zip file.
-You can just download any plugin zipfile directly into the /plugins directory.
-They will get unpacked automatically on the next start of DCSServerBot.
-Some of them might need configurations.
+If a community member provides a plugin for DCSServerBot, chances are that it is packed into a zip file.
+You can download this zipfile and place it directly into the /plugins directory.
+DCSServerBot will automatically unpack the plugin for you, when DCSServerBot restarts.
+Keep in mind that some of them might need configurations.
 Please refer to the plugins documentation for more.

 #### In case you want to write your own Plugin ...
-There is a sample and a guide in the plugins/samples subdirectory, that will guide you through the steps.
-If you want your plugin to be added to the distribution, just contact me via the contact details below.
+You can find a sample in the plugins/sample subdirectory and a guide [here](./plugins/README.md).
+These will guide you through the steps needed to build your own plugin.
+Do you want your plugin to be added as an optional plugin to the DCSServerBot?
+Contact me via the contact details listed below.

 ### Extensions
 Many DCS admins use extensions or add-ons like DCS-SRS, Tacview, LotAtc, etc.</br>